Lorestan province: Conquest of Lorestan

 The Baharvand leaders worked hard to prevent any confrontation between the army and the tribes but General Ahmadi went ahead with executions resulting in bloodshed and a continuation of hostilities.
 Both leaders from the rebellious Beiranvand and tribal leaders who had supported the Shah against the Beiranvand were executed.
 The Beiranvand tribe would consequently rebel again while other tribes avoided continued confrontation despite being distrustful to the new state.
 Other tribes who did rebel were the Kurdish Chegini tribe and the Romani.
 They were successful as they fought, defeated and looted the army.

 The news angered General Shah Bakhti who chose to send his own force to the region, but his men never reached Khorramabad as the Chegini caught and beat him, and moreover killed around 120 of his men.
 The defeat and humiliation of the army reached the Beiranvands who then urged for a unified tribal attack against the army and received support from the Papi, Baharvand, Chegini tribes and half of the Judaki tribe.

-These tribes collectively attacked Khorramabad in late May 1924 and drove the army into the fortresses in the city as they suffered large casualties again with ammunitions taken by the tribes.
+These tribes collectively attacked Khorramabad in late May 1924 and drove the army into the fortresses in the city as they suffered large casualties again with armaments taken by the tribes.
 The tribes then sieged the city for 38 days which forced General Shah Bakhti to retreat to Borujerd with the blessing of the Shah.
 However, the leader of the Sagvands persuaded the General to not retreat as the army would be wiped out and noted that the tribes could not fight for a long time because of the shortage of ammunition and lack of provisions.
 During this period, the army received endless support from the population of Khorramabad.

 By June 1924, General Ahmadi was dispatched with his army to Khorramabad and began fighting the tribes but with no results.
 During the siege, consultations were taking place between tribe and the state to end the conflict and the Baharvand tribe was the first tribe to withdraw from the tribal alliance due to a dispute over captured cannon and other matters.
 The Judaki, Papi and Chegini would follow suit forcing the Beiranvand tribe to withdraw as well.
 The subsequent conquest of Lorestan is attributed to the alliance of the Shah with some dedicated tribes.
 Reza Shah visited Lorestan in the summer of 1924 as he was planning on attacking Khuzestan and some tribes including the Sagvand would enter Dezful with the army without any incident.

+1979 - present

+In late December 2025, the city of Noorabad experienced high tensions, as the population joined the protests that spread throughout Iran, following the economic crisis.